monicanagent/sdb/TECHNICAL.md

 2 - WS<br/>
 3 - WSS<br/>

-Note that WebRTC requires external negotiation (using one of the listed protocols, for example), so it's not included.

 ###### Type 4 - _Host_ (3 to 65537 bytes)

 Two types of host are defined: resolved (by IP address) or named (typically requires resolution).